skyglass/books-online-microservices-demo/README.md

 profile_account = "ops-account"
 ```

+- make sure that file "**terraform.auto.tfvars**" is added to "**.gitignore**" file, to prevent its accidental deployment to github repository

 - make sure you provide correct path for "**public_key_path**" and "**private_key_path**"

 - make sure you provide correct "**certifcate_arn**" for your AWS certificate, registered to your domain.
 You need to register your domain and create certificate for your domain in AWS